filamentphp/filament/packages/tables/docs/02-getting-started.md

 ## Row appearance

-To change the appearance of rows conditionally on the record data, you may add the `getTableRecordClassesUsing()` method.
+You may want to conditionally style rows based on the record data.
+This can be achieved by specifying CSS classes to be applied to the row using the `getTableRecordClassesUsing()` method:

 The `getTableRecordClassesUsing()` method may return a string or an array of classes that need to be applied to the row.